astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

 ## Step 4: Add docs to a task

-You can also add docs to specific Airflow tasks using Markdown, Monospace, JSON, YAML or reStructured text.
+You can also add docs to specific Airflow tasks using Markdown, Monospace, JSON, YAML or reStructuredText.
 Note that only Markdown will be rendered and other formats will be displayed as rich content.

 To add documentation to your task, follow these steps: